digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 --------------------

 When available, ``vdu_controls`` defaults to interacting with VDUs via the DBUS ``ddcutil-service`` service rather than the ``ddcutil`` command.
-The service should be both faster and more reliable (especially when multiple VDUs need to be controlled).
+With some older monitors, the ``ddcutil`` command can take a couple of seconds to handshake a connection each time it is run.
+The service caches connections and should be both faster and more reliable than the command.
 Whether to use the service can be controlled by the ``DBUS client`` checkbox in the *Settings-Dialog*.

-When using the service, you may optionally enable service detection of DPMS events and VDU connectivity events (hot-plugging cables or power-cycling VDUs).
-Whether to enable events is controlled by the ``DBUS events`` checkbox in the *Settings-Dialog*.
-The reliability and timeliness of events may vary depending on the GPU model, GPU driver, VDU model, and VDU connector-cable (DP, HDMI, ...).
+``vdu_controls`` can use the service to monitor for DPMS events and VDU connectivity events, including power-cycling VDUs or hot-plugging cable connections.
+The reliability and timeliness of event detection can vary depending on the hardware involved (GPU model, GPU driver, VDU model, and type of connector-cable).
 In some cases, the service polling for DPMS or connection status may wake some VDU models.
 Both ``ddcutil-service`` or ``libddcutil`` offer options for finer control over which events are detected and how.
+Whether to enable events in ``vdu_controls`` is controlled by the ``DBUS events`` checkbox in the *Settings-Dialog*.

 Laptop-Panel brightness control
 -------------------------------